 Should I Brush My Cat?

 Yes.
 This is part of your responsibility as a cat owner!
 Everybody who owns a cat should be doing some degree of cat grooming, and brushing is the most basic form it can take.
 It helps keep your cat regulate its temperature, as well as building and strengthening the bond between cat and owner.
+So assess the different cat crush types, work out which is the most appropriate for you, and build yourself a cat grooming kit!

 Should I Shave My Cat?